-Why UNWTO Elections should become an urgent concern for the UN and Heads of State?
+Why UNWTO Elections Should Become an Urgent Concern for the UN and Heads of State?

 This makes it crucial that their world organization be strong and sensitive to the variety of problems that this industry presents depending on the characteristics of the countries.
 It is easy to suggest to countries such as Russia or the United States, or even the major European tourist destinations, to support domestic tourism, but it would be ridiculous to think that such a measure could serve countries such as Seychelles, Saint Lucia, or Fiji.

-But at this time, tourism may also be an important factor for the stability of the United Nations system because of a situation, the forthcoming General Assembly of UNWTO, the World Tourism Organization.
+But at this time, tourism may also be an important factor for the stability of the United Nations system because of a situation – the forthcoming General Assembly of UNWTO, the World Tourism Organization.

-On its agenda is the appointment of the Secretary-General for the next four years.
+On its agenda is the appointment of the Secretary General for the next four years.

-In a controversial Executive Council, whose date the two previous Secretaries-General have claimed to have been manipulated to eliminate competition for the campaign.
+In a controversial Executive Council, the two previous Secretary Generals have claimed to have been manipulated to eliminate competition for the campaign.

 The proposal of the Executive Council to re-appoint Zurab Pololikashvili must be ratified by 2/3 of the Member States attending the General Conference.

-This requirement stems from a rule, established in 1978 in Buenos Aires, which sets the two conditions for the election of the Secretary-General, qualified majority and secret ballot.
+This requirement stems from a rule, established in 1978 in Buenos Aires, which sets the two conditions for the election of the Secretary General by qualified majority and secret ballot.

 The two rules are contextual.
 If one is questioned, there is no reason to think that the other is of higher rank and cannot be questioned.

-This suggests defending and respecting them as a guarantee of the neatness of the most important activities for a United Nations Organization.
+This suggests defending and respecting them as a guarantee of the neatness of the most important activities for a United Nations organization.
 However, subliminal propaganda has presented on the organization’s website the election as mere ratification, and in the convocation of the next conference, it has been reminded that it would be a tradition not to resort to the secret ballot unless a country does not expose itself to request it.

 Also, the non-threatening threatening tone with which the situation of the organization’s lack of control in the event of non-ratification is described may leave some perplexity in a not naive reader.